 Xero’s inventory management system is designed to help businesses efficiently track and manage stock.
 Stock levels automatically update when sales or purchase orders are created, ensuring real-time accuracy.
 Xero calculates the cost of goods sold (COGS) using the average cost method and provides detailed inventory reports.
 For businesses selling through multiple channels, Xero Inventory Plus offers advanced features like syncing with Shopify and Amazon.
 However, the core system lacks multi-location tracking and advanced features like serial tracking or FIFO, requiring additional apps.

-Zoho Books vs Xero: Automation and Workflow Optimization
+How Do Zoho Books and Xero Handle Automation and Workflow Optimization?

 Zoho Books Automation and Workflow Optimization